 NSDA Board: Priorities

-- Advance discussion of coach mental health and physical wellness
+Promoting mental health and wellness

 "I am a speech and debate geek!
 At left, I am pictured with the granddaughter of Bruno Jacob (National Forensic League founder) and the late Lyn Luce, a coach and educator I admire deeply.
 To the right is a picture from my wedding day, which included a tour of the National Office in Ripon!"